python/cpython/Doc/library/collections.abc.rst

       Using ``isinstance(gencoro, Coroutine)`` for them will return ``False``.
       Use :func:`inspect.isawaitable` to detect them.

+   Refer to
+   :ref:`annotating generators and coroutines <annotating-generators-and-coroutines>` for details of using this class in type annotations.
    The variance and order of type variables correspond to those of :class:`Generator`.
-Refer to :ref:`annotating generators and coroutines <annotating-generators-and-coroutines>` section for details of using this class in type annotations.

    .. versionadded:: 3.5